 Truly Anonymous For Employees

 Financial services firms using an offline whistleblower program have a greater challenge keeping an informant’s identity anonymous.
 Submitting reports via a hotline, email, a form, or through the post all leave ways to identify the whistleblower.
 Identification could be by an accent, an IP address, the location stamped on the post, etc… These pieces of information can help identify the whistleblower or shortlist who they might be.
-The CEO of Barclays Bank, Jes Staley, did exactly this when .
+The CEO of Barclays Bank, Jes Staley, did exactly this when he launched a campaign to identify a whistleblower.
 Based on information the bank had on the informant, he asked his team to investigate and find out who submitted the report.
 In the upcoming Australian whistleblower legislation, fines can reach up to $1 million for revealing (whether on purpose or accidentally) a whistleblower’s identity.

 An online whistleblower platform provides a much higher level of anonymity than traditional offline methods can provide.
 It can strip out identifying data like location, IP address, etc. when a whistleblower makes a submission.
 Submitting a report online or via a mobile phone also helps employees feel their reports are anonymous.
 They are not bound by reporting in the office and can make a submission anywhere they have an internet connection.